 More oil is needed.
-The three candidates are heavy oil, oil from the source rock, and liquids converted from natural gas (GTL).
+The three candidates are heavy oil, oil from the source rock, and liquids converted from natural gas (called gas-to-liquid, GTL).
 Offshore oil from the Chukchi Sea and oil from ANWR (the Arctic National Wildlife Refuge) will not be considered here because politics, environmental hurdles, and location will render the output not timely for resolution of this problem.